ttaubert/octoblog/source/_posts/2016-09-30-insecure-tls-version-fallbacks.markdown

 ## The comeback of insecure fallbacks?

-Unfortunately, current measurements show that enabling TLS 1.3 by default would break a significant fraction of TLS handshakes due to version intolerance.
+Current measurements show that enabling TLS 1.3 by default would break a significant fraction of TLS handshakes due to version intolerance.
 According to Ivan Ristić, as of July 2016,
 [3.2% of servers from the SSL Pulse data set reject TLS 1.3 handshakes](https://blog.qualys.com/ssllabs/2016/08/02/tls-version-intolerance-in-ssl-pulse).

 This a very high number and would affect way too many people.
 Alas, with TLS 1.3 we have only limited downgrade protection for forward-secure cipher suites.
-And that is assuming that most servers either support TLS 1.3 or update their 1.2 implementations, which is quite unlikely.
+And that is assuming that most servers either support TLS 1.3 or update their 1.2 implementations.
 TLS_FALLBACK_SCSV, if supported by the server, will help as long as there are no attacks tempering with the list of cipher suites.

 The TLS working group has been thinking about how to handle intolerance without bringing back version fallbacks, and there might be light at the end of the